nokxs/iobroker-javascript-vs-code-extension/README.md

 | `scriptRoot` | Relative directory path, which is used as root of ioBroker scripts. | Yes | |
 | `adminVersion` | The admin version to connect to.
 Valid values: `admin4`, `admin5` | Yes | |
 | `scriptExplorer.collapseDirectoriesOnStartup` | Should the directories in the script explorer be collapsed on startup. | No | true |

-> Caution: The json above is invalid as it contains comments.
-Remove comments if you intend to copy it.

 ## Known Issues